 I had so much fun making these, I decided to use my leftover poster board to make fur cone trees for my grandma.

 To create a fur cone tree, start by making the poster board cone like above.
 Then cut some fur fabric to wrap around and hot glue to the tree.

-The fur will hide the seams pretty well.
-Plus, the white snowy fur is so whimsical and fun.
+The white snowy fur will hide the seams pretty well.
+Plus, it’s whimsical and fun.

 My grandma grew up in Crosby-Ironton, Minnesota, and spent a lot of time on Mille Lacs Lake, so I made a sign to personalize this display.